twinfoundation/tools/packages/cli-core/docs/reference/classes/CLIBase.md

 > `protected` **rootAction**(`program`, `opts`): `Promise`\<`void`\>

-Root action.
+Root action which can be overridden in derived classes, defaults to showing help.

 #### Parameters

 • **program**: `Command`

-The main program to handling the command.
+The main program to handling the commands.

 • **opts**: `unknown`